adonix-org/cloud-spark/README.md

 npm install @adonix.org/cloud-spark

-# Open project in IDE, for example, VS Code:
+# Open project in your IDE, for example, VS Code:
 code .
 ```